-|Model||0-60mph||Top speed||Driven wheels||Power|
+Model||0-60mph||Top speed||Driven wheels||Power|

+>

-Even the rear-wheel-drive Model 3 Standard Range Plus is anything but slow, with a 0-60mph time of 5.3 seconds.
+> Even the rear-drive Model 3 Standard Range Plus is anything but slow, with a 0-60mph time of 5.8 seconds.
 It feels enthusiastic and willing on UK roads and will give almost any hot hatch or junior sports car a run for its money, despite its 'entry-level' status in the Model 3 range.
-That rear-wheel-drive layout doesn't hurt its potential, either.
-It feels grippy and confident even in quite enthusiastic use, and even with some faster running we managed around 230 miles of range in real-world driving.
+That rear-drive layout doesn't hurt its potential, either.
+It feels grippy and confident in 'enthusiastic' use, and even with some faster running, we managed around 230 miles of range from a charge in real-world driving.

+>

-Tesla Model 3 0-60mph, top speed and acceleration
+> Tesla Model 3 0-60mph, top speed and acceleration

+>

-You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
-Even the entry-level Standard Range Plus is quick off the line, with a 0-60mph figure of 5.3 seconds.
-The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with a 4.2-second 0-60mph time and that trademark linear power delivery via a single-speed automatic gearbox making it easy to judge throttle response.
+> You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
+Even the entry-level version is quick off the line, with a 0-60mph figure of 5.8 seconds.
+The other models get four-wheel drive courtesy of dual motors – one on each axle – and even the Long Range is fast enough to thrill, with a 4.2-second 0-60mph time and that trademark linear electric power delivery through a single-speed automatic gearbox making it easy to judge throttle response.